mantik-ai/tutorials/tutorials/user_guide.md

 client = mantik.ComputeBackendClient.from_env()
 ```

-Note that in order for the tracking to work properly, the compute resources must be able to access the tracking URI.
-For JUWELS we have a whitelisted IP adress that points to the mantik platform so that compute nodes can reach the platform.
+**Note:** In order for the tracking to work properly, the compute resources must be able to access the tracking URI.
+In collaboration with JSC, their compute facilities (JUWELS, JURECA, JUSUF) allow access to the mantik platform from compute nodes.

-The compute backend expects a certain directory format of the Machine Learning project you want to use.
-We basically follow [mlfllow conventions for mlprojects](https://www.mlflow.org/docs/latest/projects.html),
+The compute backend expects a certain directory format of the machine learning project you want to use.
+We basically follow [mlflow conventions for MLprojects](https://www.mlflow.org/docs/latest/projects.html),
-all further conventions are described in the [mlproject section](#mlproject-setup).
+all further conventions are described in the [MLproject section](#mlproject-setup).

 ## Client usage